BrianRolek/Single-species-distance-removal-models/README.md

 Simplified models (both Poisson and zero-inflated Poisson) that lack covariates are provided in the file 01-analysis_basic-models-pois-ZIP.R

-We provide two Rmarkdown documents for reproduceable workflows.
-One Rmarkdown document provides code for analyses of abundance in response to vegetaion characteristics.
-The other Rmarkdown document provides code for analyses of abundance in response to forestry treatments.
+We provide an Rmarkdown document in html for reproduceable workflows here https://brianrolek.github.io/Single-species-distance-removal-models/.